 Even though these phonemes have come a long journey through time, and found home locally in part of the Kurdish language, they should now become regulated by the Orthography (the art of writing words with the proper letters according to standard usage) and Phonology (the science of speech sounds, especially including the history and theory of the changes to sounds in a language, or in two or more related languages) of the Kurdish language to serve all the Kurds as members of a unified family language.
 It is possible that a single letter may present various pronunciations in various Kurdish dialects, to avoid unnecessary complexity and rigidity in the language to making it easy and more practical.

 Some have argued that KAL should just modify the Northern Kurdish dialect (Kurmanjí) Alphabets.
-Since some letters in Northern Kurdish are among Turkish standard writing system ISO-8859-9, it will make it hard to to be as flexible as the choice of ISO-8859-1 for use in electronic media and Archiving systems.
+Since some letters in Northern Kurdish are among Turkish standard writing system ISO-8859-9, it will make it hard to be as flexible as the choice of ISO-8859-1 for use in electronic media and archiving systems.
 To edit, read, and search in Turkish based standard writing system you need to have the related keyboard, languages support and OS setting support.
-All these fact has been a leading elements for structure of the unified Kurdish alphabets.
+All these facts has been leading elements for structure of the Kurdish Unified Alphabets.

 This unified writing system is also geared toward providing users with easy access to publication on the Internet and to electronic mail (e-mail), as well as the capability to create dictionaries, spell-checkers, and keyboard layouts using the most common operating systems and word processors (such as Microsoft products).
 The unified electronic-friendly alphabet can appear in any browser without limitations.
 Any publication can be distributed and used in any part of Kurdistan or the world.
 The unified Kurdish alphabet will make language learning more popular among Kurds.
 Writing in Kurdish has never been so easy!